Follow this simple crochet earrings pattern and crochet a gorgeous pair of earrings is less than 15 minutes! You only need to know one basic stitch!

 It sounds like such a magical pattern wouldn’t even exist.

-Well, friend, this crochet earring pattern is about to blow your mind!
-I can make a pair of these earrings, from start to finish, in under 15 minutes and they take very little materials.
+Well, friend, this crochet earrings pattern is about to blow your mind!
+I can make a pair of these earrings, from start to finish, in under 15 minutes and they take very little material.

-This crochet earring pattern makes earrings that are perfect for
+This crochet earrings pattern makes earrings that are perfect for